configcat/docs/website/docs/targeting/targeting-overview.md

 ### Condition

-A *condition* is a logical expression that can be evaluated to `true` or `false`.
+A *condition* is a logical expression that can be evaluated to true or false.
 There are three types of conditions: [User Condition](../targeting-rule/user-condition), [Flag Condition (Prerequisite)](../targeting-rule/flag-condition), [Segment Condition](../targeting-rule/segment-condition).
-For a Targeting Rule to match, all of its conditions must evaluate to `true`.
+For a Targeting Rule to match, all of its conditions must evaluate to true.

 ### Percentage Options

-*Percentage Options* are used to split users into groups that will receive a specific value for a feature flag.
+*Percentage Options* are used to split users into groups that will receive a specific value for the feature flag.
 The groups are allocated based on the ratio of the percentages.
 Percentage Options are often used for A/B testing or phased rollouts.
 More about [Percentage Options here](../percentage-options).

 ### "To all users" / "To all other" / "To unidentified" value

 A feature flag always contains a trivial "rule", a simple value after the actual rules.
 This value is returned when none of the preceding rules yields a result.

+### Default value

+The ConfigCat SDK's feature flag evaluation functions (e.g. `GetValue`) requires you to provide a *default value*.
+This value will be returned in case the SDK fails to fetch the config or some other error occurs during the evaluation of the feature flag.

 ### User Object

 A *User Object* is a collection of *user attributes* that describe the properties of a user.
 Referencing these attributes in conditions allows you to define rules for targeting users.
 More about the [User Object here](../user-object).

-### Default value

-The ConfigCat SDK's feature flag evaluation functions (e.g. `GetValue`) requires you to provide a *default value*.
-This value will be returned in case the SDK fails to fetch the config or some other error occurs during the evaluation of the feature flag.

 ## Examples